-As part of the University of Saskatchewan’s Culture Week, the USUSA participated, March 14, in the university’s Global Village bazar by setting up a display and providing Ukrainian culinary fare.
+As part of the University of Saskatchewan’s Culture Week, the University of Saskatchewan Ukrainian Students Association (USUSA) participated in the university’s Global Village bazaar, setting up a didactic display and providing Ukrainian culinary fare.

 Proceeds from workshop ticket sales were directed to the non-profit ‘Stream of Hopes’ (Потічок Надій) – an organization that looks to assist needy and disabled children in Ukraine.